-■ Before use
+Before use

-Only qualified and educated personnel should work with the product.
+Only qualified personnel of electrical and mechanical engineering should work with the product.

-Use the product correctly after thoroughly reading the section p.8 "3 Safety precautions".
+Use the product correctly after thoroughly reading the section p.8 "3 Safety precautions."
+In addition, be sure to observe the contents described in warning, caution, and note in this manual.